 Students with senior standing can study abroad, including during their last term as a Berkeley student.

-- Be aware of application deadlines.
-Applications can be due as early as one year prior to departure, so prepare your application as soon as possible.
-If you are already a senior and are beginning your academic planning, immediately review application deadlines and verify which programs are still available to you for the term in which you intend to study abroad.
+If you are already a senior and are beginning your study abroad planning, immediately review application deadlines and verify which programs are still available to you for the term in which you intend to study abroad.
 If you intend to participate in a program that has language or course prerequisites, you may have limited time to complete such requirements.
 Consider a program with no or few prerequisite courses.